NixOS/nixpkgs/lib/pop.md

 ### Advantages of multiple inheritance

-Without multiple inheritance, programmers must have manually maintain an implicit or explicit list of prototypes to combine *in the right order*, so as to successfully compute their instances as a fixed-point.
+Without multiple inheritance, programmers must manually maintain an implicit or explicit list of prototypes to combine *in the right order*, so as to successfully compute their instances as a fixed-point.